akazukin5151/kpxhs/Theming.md

 - If the theme file is a valid Haskell expression, it can just be `read`, avoiding building a DSL, writing a parser, or using Aeson/Dhall which doubles/triples the binary size respectively.
 The expression can be passed into `A.attrMap V.defAttr`, maintaining full flexibility.

 - [Brick.Themes](https://hackage.haskell.org/package/brick-0.64/docs/Brick-Themes.html) are not used here because it doesn't seem to allow full unlimited customization.

+### Security

+While it may seem insecure to evaluate a raw Haskell file, it cannot contain any functions, and it has to type check as the type `ThemeAux`.
+That means there's no way to cheat and successfully pass in something that's not `ThemeAux`.
+For example, writing `unsafePerformIO (writeFile "log" "boom")` does not work because two functions are used here.
+No matter where `unsafePerformIO` is placed in the list-of-tuples, it can't be evaluated.
+There's no mechanism in the kpxhs source to evaluate arbitrary functions, only {fore, back}ground colors.
+And those colors must type check as `Color` to be `read`. *As long as Haskell's read function does not evaluate and execute functions, it is secure*

+It is Turing incomplete because `read` is Turing incomplete.
+This means parsing and evaluation is guaranteed to terminate.

+Is it possible for an update to expose a vulnerability?
+Yes, either by maliciously or accidentally.
+But as with any FOSS software, you can always review the source code or at least the changes yourself.
+It doesn't auto-update, and is not in any package repositories where an update can sneak in, so every update has to be installed manually.
+If you find a security flaw, please do report it.

 ## How it works